REFSQ 2026

 Bio:

 I am a member of the Gesellschaft für Informatik e.V.
-(GI), the Special Interest Group Requirements Engineering (GIFGRE) spokesperson, and a regular reviewer and member of various program and organizing committees of conferences and journals.
+(GI), and a regular reviewer and member of various program committees and organizing committees of workshops, conferences, and journals.

-I have published my research in over 65 national and international publications on diverse topics such as requirements engineering, empirical software engineering, social software engineering, machine learning, natural language processing, research knowledge graphs, neuro-symbolic AI, FAIR scientific data, information, and knowledge.
+I have published my research in over 85 national and international publications on diverse topics, including requirements engineering, empirical software engineering, social software engineering, machine learning, natural language processing, research knowledge graphs, neuro-symbolic AI, and FAIR scientific data, information, and knowledge.

 Country:Germany